CGCookie/retopoflow/docs/v4/strokes.md

 ![](images/strokes.jpg)

-Strokes is an incredibly versetile tool for quickly sketching out patches of quads and filling holes in the topology.
+Strokes is an incredibly versatile tool for quickly sketching out patches of quads and filling holes in the topology.

 ## Inserting